Lasya1lasya/Super-Market-Retail-Sales-Dashboard/README.md

 To protect branch-specific data and control user access, Row-Level Security (RLS) was configured in Power BI.

-Roles Created

 Role Name	Access Level	Description

 SalesManager	Full Access	Can view sales data across all branches.
 1) BranchA_Manager	Restricted	Can view data for Branch A only.
 2) BranchB_Manager	Restricted	Can view data for Branch B only.
-3)BranchC_Manager	Restricted	Can view data for Branch C only.
+3) BranchC_Manager	Restricted	Can view data for Branch C only.
+4)
 Implementation Steps

 Created roles in Power BI Desktop → Modeling → Manage Roles.